Political Correctness is the deliberate destruction of Communal wisdom.

 Outright Assault Upon Tradition

-Naturally as the restraints shrink the rebellion grows ever more extreme in nature.
+Naturally, as the restraints shrink, the rebellion grows ever more extreme in nature.
 When the author of Animal Farm wrote an article in 1946 about the pleasures of a rose garden, he was criticised for being bourgeois.
-George Orwell mentions this in his essay A Good Word For The Vicar Of Bray, published in the Tribune, 1946.
-The term bourgeois was then a popular slogan meaning having humdrum middle class ideas (The Oxford English Dictionary 3rd Edition, 1938), which is just a blatant attack upon tradition — the sanity of the community.
+George Orwell mentions this in his essay A Good Word for The Vicar of Bray, published in the Tribune, 1946.
+The term bourgeois was then a popular slogan, meaning having humdrum middle-class ideas (The Oxford English Dictionary 3rd Edition, 1938), which is just a blatant attack upon tradition—the wisdom of the community.

-Now, in the late 1990s, the results of being bourgeois (retaining traditional notions), is being labelled racist, sexist etc. and risk losing your job, your reputation, being jostled in the street, being subject to judicial penalty and death threats.
+Now, in the late 1990s, the results of being bourgeois (retaining traditional notions), is being labelled racist, sexist etc. and one risks losing one's job, reputation, being jostled in the street, being subject to judicial penalty and death threats.
 And it is this very extremity of reaction that has won media attention and the name Political Correctness, though the reaction will become even more unpleasant with the next generation.

 Parental Values Always Attacked

 The inevitable scapegoat for people impatient of restraint must always be parents, because these are society's agents for teaching private restraint.
 So the cherished notions of the parents are always subject to attack by their maturing offspring.
-This resentment of tradition was observed in his own civilization by Polybius (c.
-200-118 BC), the Greek historian, who said:
+This resentment of tradition was observed in his own civilisation by the Greek historian Polybius (c.
+200 - 118 BC), who said:

 Revealing the extent of the mob's support, their sentiments (suitably refined) were enthusiastically echoed by the media and the administration.
 And in an unprecedented act of cooperation, all the political parties conspired to eject Ms Hanson from the federal parliament in the election of October 3rd 1998.
 This was revealed by the how-to-vote cards of the parties contesting the seat of Blaire, which all placed Ms Hanson last.
 This was a public admission by both the major parties that they would rather risk losing the election than allow this forthright woman to keep her seat in parliament.